bvcmartins/dsndProject2/README.md

 for the accuracy
 - The choice of pre-trained model CNN was the most important factor for prediction accuracy
-- Images that were not correctly predicted, had the correct species in the top 5 90% of the time
+- The test images that had not been correctly predicted still had the correct species in the top 5 list